 improved well-being – may listen to a song and participate in a guided discussion about the song and how they can relate to it.

 These are only some of the areas that can be addressed and some of the exercises that could be included in a music therapy session.
 What appear to be fun music activities are actually specified techniques carried out to enhance social, emotional, speech, cognitive, and motor functioning.
 The interaction between the client and the music therapist is key.
 Music Therapy is an enjoyable and effective way to work on things that might otherwise seem very difficult or mundane.
 Family members/caregivers may join in or assist if requested or needed.

 What does the assessment include?

 The purpose of the assessment session is to see where the client is at in the areas of communication, social, emotional, cognitive, and motor functioning.
 This typically looks much like a normal music therapy session, but the focus is on assessing the client’s abilities and needs instead of working on specific goals.
 Non-musical assessments are sometimes administered to get a baseline functioning level.
-The music therapist will also consult with the parent/caregiver if applicable, and study the information given in the intake form.
+The music therapist will also consult with a family member/caregiver, if needed and applicable, and study the information given in the intake form.

 After the assessment session and 1 or 2 regular sessions, the music therapist will provide an assessment report and treatment plan.
 This will show assessment findings, the functional goals and objectives that are going to be focused on, and what types of music therapy techniques are going to be used.
 Weekly documentation is done to track progress and a progress report will be sent out periodically to communicate progress and any changes in the treatment plan.